 Two weeks into 2013, the decorations are down, resolutions are under way, and we've covered all the looks back and peeks ahead our necks can handle.
-We here at SearchCIO.com Searchlight are now ready to live in the present and give our full attention to finding the best bits from around the Web this week, including this week's primo event:
+We here at SearchCIO Searchlight are now ready to live in the present and give our full attention to finding the best bits from around the Web this week, including this week's primo event: the International CES show.
+At least, we're going to try, from underneath this pile of tissues.
+It seems we're not alone in what is becoming an epic germ battle, as illustrated in this graph we found showing U.S. flu trends using aggregated Google search data.
+But you know us, we'll be fine.
+You go ahead and enjoy quizzing yourself on cloud facts, reading the latest on data center information management and big data, and finding out why Vegas might be a lousy place to visit but a good place to live.

 - Just last week we featured the prediction that data center information management was going to be hot, and lookee here: a piece on DCIM and big data analytics.
 Sure, it's one in a series of nine blog posts about data centers, but it's totally the hottest part.